IrisShaders/Iris/README.md

 * **Agnostic of Minecraft versions.** This is more of a long-term goal, but if it is possible to make the majority of Iris version-independent, then porting to new versions should be straightforward and quick.
 This theoretically works in the other direction as well, though Iris for 1.8.9 (and similar old versions) isn't very practical currently since Sodium doesn't exist for these versions of the game.

-## But where's the Forge version?

-Iris doesn't support Forge.
-This is for a few reasons:

-* Sodium, which Iris depends on to achieve its great performance, does not support Forge.
-It's a long story, but in short: the lead developers of Forge were incredibly hostile to JellySquid when she developed for Forge, and since then have made no credible attempts to repair relations or even admit wrongdoing.
-* My time is limited, and properly supporting all of the mods available for Forge (as well as Forge itself) is a huge amount of work.
-I don't play with Forge on modern versions of the game, and Forge is a continually shrinking segment of the Minecraft community.
-* The Forge toolchain isn't really designed to play nice with mods like Iris that need to make many patches to the game code.
-It's possible, but Fabric & Quilt are just *better* for mods like Iris.
-It's no coincidence that the emergence of Fabric and the initial emergence of OptiFine replacements happened at around the same time.

 ## What's the current state of development?

 Iris has a public stable release for 1.16 that works with a custom version of Sodium, and a public beta release for 1.17 that currently does not work with Sodium (currently, there is no official version of Sodium for 1.17).
 Iris is still in heavy development and gets new improvements every week, and is progressing very rapidly!